A School Day That Redefined Safety

 Live reporting expanded.

-Perpetrators became named.
+Perpetrators became known.

 Motives were analyzed publicly.